Pretty Little Adriana

 "Pretty Little Adriana" is a song written and recorded by American country music artist Vince Gill.
 It was released in October 1996 as the third single from the album High Lonesome Sound.
-The song reached number 2 on the Billboard Hot Country Singles & Tracks chart and won Gill a Grammy Award for Best Male Country Vocal Performance.
+The song reached number 2 on the Billboard Hot Country Singles & Tracks chart, behind Brooks & Dunn's "A Man This Lonely" and it won Gill a Grammy Award for Best Male Country Vocal Performance.

 Content

 The song is about the death of a child as seen from the parents' perspective.
 Gill was inspired to write the song after reading a news story about a 12-year-old girl named Adriane Dickerson who was shot to death outside a Nashville supermarket in 1995.